Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 lambdalith https://rehanvdm.com/blog/should-you-use-a-lambda-monolith-lambdalith-for-the-api
-latency = the time that passes between an action and the resulting response latency https://www.a10networks.com/glossary/osi-network-model-and-types-of-load-balancers/ load balancer load balancer -- affinity = grouping related in the same server, when desirable load balancer -- google sth
+latency = the time that passes between an action and the resulting response latency https://www.a10networks.com/glossary/osi-network-model-and-types-of-load-balancers/ limiting -- content limiting = ex. only X Gb of storage limiting -- rate limiting = control the rate of requests sent or received by a network interface (DoS, scraping) https://en.wikipedia.org/wiki/Rate_limiting load balancer load balancer -- affinity = grouping related in the same server, when desirable load balancer -- google sth